Just in case your question is not listed below in the FAQ section, there are plenty of other avenues to get in touch with us:

 Have a read of our cause page for more info on the difference you’ll make.

 Easy!
-Just click here then enter their name.
+Just click here then enter their name or team name.
 Their febfast fundraising page will appear.

 There are two ways to easily join an existing febfast team: